Cluster number counts in quintessence models: Conclusions

 \section{Conclusions}

-We obtain the dark energy dependence of the mass fluctuation which is consistent with the CMB normalization.
+We investigate the dark energy dependence on the linear matter power spectrum through its normalization and the growth factor.
+From this, we obtain the mass fluctuation $\sigma_8$ which is consistent with the CMB normalization as a function of the equation of state of the dark energy.
 Even though we limit our analysis for the constant $\oQ$, we can extend our analysis for the slowly time varying $\oQ$ or use the interpolation of the constant $\oQ$ to study the general time varying $\oQ$.
+Our formulas for the $\sigma_8$ and the growth factor $D$ make it possible to have the consistent investigation on the dark energy through cluster number density.

 We use the correct critical density threshold contrast $\delta_c$ to calculate the comoving number density of clusters for both PS and ST formalism.
 We show that PS formalism with this correct value of $\delta_c$ can predict the consistent cluster number with both the simulation and the observed data at the high mass region.
-Even though, the PS formalism with this correct value of $\delta_c$ still predicts too many low mass clusters, this might be due to other mechanisms for the cluster formation at the low mass region in addition to gravity.
-Thus, PS formalism might be good enough to explain the cluster abundance.
+However, the PS formalism with this correct value of $\delta_c$ still predicts too many low mass clusters.
+This might be due to other mechanisms for the cluster formation at the low mass region in addition to gravity.
+We can have the better result with the improved mass function $f_{LN}$.
+Thus, PS formalism with the correct values of $\delta_c$, $\sigma_8$, and the mass function might be good enough to explain the cluster abundance.

-We obtain that the dark energy dependence of the comoving number densities for the high mass $M = 10^{16} h^{-1} M_{\odot}$ is about $25$ and $40$ \% at two different redshifts $z = 0$ and $1$.
-Thus, observation will need to be as accurate as this level to probe the property of dark energy from the cluster physics.
+We obtain that the dark energy dependence of the comoving number densities.
+For the high mass $M = 10^{16} h^{-1} M_{\odot}$ the number density differences between $\oQ = -1.1$ and $-1.0$ are about $28$ and $48$ \% at two different redshifts $z = 0$ and $1$, respectively.
+For the two models $\oQ = -0.8$ and $-1.0$, the differences become $58$ and $80$ \% at two different $z = 0$ and $1$, respectively.
+Thus, observation need to be as accurate as this level to probe the property of dark energy from the cluster physics.